 In basic terms, the concept of IoT is about connecting all ‘things’ to the internet and each other.
-‘Things’ applies to all kinds of devices and their components such as a vibration sensor on a pump, telemetry from hardware sensors on a truck, light or motion sensors in crib rooms, RFID tracking or personnel tracking in a cap lamp.
+‘Things’ applies to all kinds of devices and their components.
+For IoT in mining, these ‘things’ include a vibration sensor on a pump, telemetry from hardware sensors on a truck, light or motion sensors in crib rooms, RFID tracking or personnel tracking in a cap lamp.

 Creating an Underground Network

 As mine sites become digitalised, the need to collect and analyse more data increases, as does the number of devices linked to a network.
 The internet is usually something that’s easy to access.
 LTE connection in our pocket, Wi-Fi throughout the home and fibre in our neighbourhood, all allow a physical connection to a communications network.
 In an underground environment, this can often be challenging.

 With the age of remote operations upon us, refuge chambers are ideally positioned to be an integral part of an underground communication network.
 The challenges of connectivity underground are addressed through the implementation of a node network.